Back to all fellows

 During his time on the International Training Programme, Emrah was based in the Department of Greece and Rome and spent his partner placement at National Museums Northern Ireland.

-Emrah worked with William Gmayi (Ghana) and Siddhant Shah (India) on her Object in focus project.
+In 2021 participants were asked to plan and propose a temporary exhibition on the theme of journeys, drawing on their existing museum experience and the skills learnt during the programme.
+Emrah worked with William Gmayi (Ghana) and Siddhant Shah (India) on his Object in focus project.
 Their exhibition proposal was titled Journey to the West.

 Emrah’s place on the ITP was generously supported by the Pears Foundation.